On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: REDUNDANCY OF CIs

-In coding theory, one can often assume that bit errors occur independently.
-But it is well-known that the output of CI-tests on the same dataset can be dependent.
-Especially, there are cases where some (in)dependence statements follow from a set of (in)dependence statements for \emph{all} probability distributions. \citet{pearl2022graphoids} have provided a sound set of logical rules to derive independences: the (semi) Graphoid axioms (\cref{def:graphoid} in \cref{sec:further_definitions}).
 The independence model of a distribution is a semi-Graphoid, and it is a Graphoid if the distribution is positive \citep{lauritzen1996graphical}.
 Although these rules are sound, they are not complete, and there cannot be a finite, sound, and complete set of axioms to describe conditional independence in probability distributions \citep{studeny1992conditional}.
 Since the semi-Graphoid rules hold for every distribution, they also hold for every empirical distribution.
-Moreover, the following proposition shows that for partial correlations (which are zero iff independence holds in Gaussian distributions), these rules have a certain continuity property.
+Moreover, the following proposition shows that for conditional mutual information (which is zero if and only if \emph{in}dependence holds), the Graphoid axioms have a certain continuity property.